jvprosser/CDE-Iceberg-demo/README.md

 Talk about this being an iceberg table and that we have our first snapshot!

+>Now that we have our code working, let's put it in a job and run it that way!

+## Job
+1. Show that the code for pyspark_sql_iceberg.py is just like what we ran in the session but there's some session setup and the data file is different.
+2. Go to the jobs page and describe it.
-6. Create a job by uploading pyspark_sql_iceberg.py and run it
+3. Create a job by uploading pyspark_sql_iceberg.py and save+run it.
+4. Go to job runs and describe the page
-8. While its running, go look at the resource that was created containing the file.
-Talk about resources
+5. Go to resources, look at was created for the job.
+Talk about resources.
+6. go back to job runs and look at logs, SparkUI, etc

+> Now that our job is working let's start to operationalize it with Airflow!

 ## Airflow
 1. Click on jobs and describe the UI